tpascarella/sr50/docs/spending/taxes.md

 You don't *pay* taxes, you have taxes *taken* from you, and then you get back the excess in April.
 But underestimating this expense is big a mistake since taxes make up approximately 1/3rd of your salary.

-### This Should Be One of the First Things You Fix
+### This should be one of the first things You fix

 Taxes should be one of the first places you optimize because no one, and I mean *no one* will be sad about paying less in taxes.